-The competition laws in Guernsey and Jersey are modelled on the competition provisions in the Treaty on the Functioning of the EU.
-The Channel Islands' legislation places certain obligations on CICRA and the Royal Court in each island when applying the competition laws:

-- In Jersey, Article 60 of the Competition (Jersey) Law 2005 provides that, so far as possible, questions arising in relation to competition must be dealt with in a manner that is consistent with the treatment of corresponding questions arising under EU competition law; and - In Guernsey, Section 54 of The Competition (Guernsey) Ordinance, 2012 provides that CICRA and the Royal Court must take into account the principles laid down by, and any relevant decisions of, the European courts in respect of corresponding questions arising under EU competition law.
+The competition law in Jersey is modelled on the competition provisions in the Treaty on the Functioning of the EU.
+Jersey legislation places certain obligations on the Authority and the Royal Court when applying the competition laws.
+Article 60 of the Competition Law provides that so far as possible questions arising in relation to competition must be dealt with in a manner that is consistent with the treatment of corresponding questions arising under EU competition law.

-As noted above, CICRA must endeavour to ensure that, as far as possible, competition matters arising in the Channel Islands are dealt with in a manner consistent with - or, at least, that takes account of - the treatment of corresponding questions under EU competition law.
+As noted above, the Authority must endeavour to ensure that, as far as possible, competition matters arising in Jersey are dealt with in a manner consistent with - or, at least, that takes account of - the treatment of corresponding questions under EU competition law.
 Relevant sources include judgments of the European Court of Justice or General Court, decisions taken and guidance published by the European Commission, and interpretations of EU competition law by courts and competition authorities in the EU Member States.
-Article 60 and Section 54, however, do not prevent us from departing from EU precedents where this is appropriate in light of the particular circumstances of the Channel Islands.
+Article 60, however, does not prevent the Authority from departing from EU precedents where this is appropriate in light of the particular circumstances of Jersey.

-2 Market Definition
+2. Market Definition

 A common issue when considering matters in relation to competition law is whether a business, or a group of businesses together, hold or are likely to hold market power.
-The Channel Islands' competition laws prohibit businesses from abusing a dominant position (a particular level of market power).
+Jersey competition law prohibit businesses from abusing a dominant position (a particular level of market power).
 In order to determine whether an infringement of the law has occurred, it must first be determined whether business or businesses are dominant in a specific market.
-To do this, CICRA must define the relevant market in which the dominance is suspected to arise.
+To do this, the Authority must define the relevant market in which the dominance is suspected to arise.

 The concept of market definition is also relevant to assessments of whether or not an agreement has as its object or effect the restriction of competition.
 Such assessments are based on a number of factors including the content of the agreement and the objective aims pursued by it.
 It may also be necessary to consider the context in which the agreement is or will be applied and the actual conduct and behaviour of the parties on the market.
 Identification of the market can therefore be relevant to such analyses.
 Similarly, market definition is a critical step in determining the potential and actual effect on competition of mergers and acquisitions and other commercial arrangements in all identified relevant markets.

 The techniques used to define relevant markets are described in this guideline.
 They reflect well established practices and precedents applied internationally, including those of the UK's competition authorities and the European Commission.